biolink/biolink-model/src/docs/curating-the-model.md

       - gpi:DB_Object_Name
 ```

-For more information, refer to [Using the Modeling Language](using-the-modeling-language.md).
+For more information about LinkML refer to [Using the Modeling Language](using-the-modeling-language.md).

 ### Managing mappings